Rise of the Underdog: Giroud-inspired Montpellier stun PSG and claim shock Ligue 1 title | Goal.com

 While Montpellier have faded into the background of French football, with their sixth-placed finish in 2018-19 their best since claiming the title, PSG have well and truly stolen the show as they spend huge sums in an attempt to not only conquer Ligue 1, but Europe too.

-In 2012, however, the Parisians’ significant investment, and even the recruitment of Carlo Ancelotti as manager, was simply not enough to stop a miracle that may not be repeated in France for many years to come.
+In 2012, however, the Parisians’ significant investment, and even the recruitment of Carlo Ancelotti as manager, was simply not enough to stop Montpellier pulling off a miracle.